Whatsapp Icon

 In integrative treatment, these conventional methods are supplemented with therapies such as:

-• Acupuncture: May help in managing pain and reducing side effects from cancer treatments.
+• Acupuncture: This may help in managing pain and reducing side effects from cancer treatments.

 • Nutritional counseling: A dietitian can provide guidelines on foods that support healing and energy levels.